panzerdp/dmitripavlutin.com/posts/174-javascript-enums/index.md

 console.log(size1 === Sizes.Medium) // logs false
 ```

-`Sizes.Medium` enum value was accidentally changed. `size1` initialized with `Sizes.Medium`, and accidentally overwrite no longer equals `Sized.Medium`!
+`Sizes.Medium` enum value was accidentally changed. `size1` initialized with `Sizes.Medium`, and accidentally overwrite no longer equals `Sizes.Medium`!

 The plain object implementation is not protect from such accidental changes.